joseferncruz/udacity-ds-project3/README.md

 2. Extract, Transform and Load the data into a SQL database:

   ```
-  python process_data.py disaster_messages.csv disaster_categories.csv database.db
+  python process_data.py messages.csv categories.csv database.db
   ```
-3. Use NPL and re-build the machine learning classifier:
+3. Use NLP to process text and re-build the machine learning classifier:

   ```
   python train_classifier.py ../data/database.db classifier.pkl
   ```

+<br> </br>
-## The webapp
+## 🔗 The webapp

-You can access the deployed **[dashboard-app here](https://noisy-nyc-app.herokuapp.com/)** (internet connection required, loading may take around 2 minutes).
-Try it out!
+You can access the deployed **[dashboard-app here](https://classifying-disaster-messages.herokuapp.com/)** (internet connection required, loading may take around 2 minutes). __Try it out!__

+<br> </br>
-## Licensing and Acknowledgements
+## 📃 Licensing and Acknowledgements

-The analysis and code generated during this project are licensed under a MIT License.
+The analysis and code generated during this project are licensed under a MIT License.⃣

 I want to thank [Udacity](https://www.udacity.com/) for providing the content of the project and [appen](https://appen.com/) for making these great data publicly available.